PaulZC/Artemis_Global_Tracker/Software/examples/README.md

 If message forwarding is enabled, you will be charged twice for each message: once to send it, and once to receive it.

-**(Coming soon!)** **Example16** is a full-on complex tracker which has many settings that can be configured and stored in EEPROM.
-The ComplexTracker can be configured to transmit: on a GeoFence alert; or when Pressure, Temperature or Humidity limits are exceeded; or if the battery voltage is low.
-All of the settings can be configured via the Arduino Serial Monitor or via a binary format Iridium SBD message.
+**(Coming soon!)** **Example16** is a full-on Global Tracker which has many settings that can be configured and stored in EEPROM.
+The GlobalTracker can be configured to transmit: on a GeoFence alert; or when Pressure, Temperature or Humidity limits are exceeded; or if the battery voltage is low.
+All of the settings can be configured via the Arduino Serial Monitor (USB-C) or via a binary format Iridium SBD message.

 Messages can be sent in text format (human-readable) or binary format (to save messages credits).
 You can configure which message fields are included in the message so you only send the data you need.